St. Joseph's Health Care London

 - Hospital Outpatient Pharmacy (1 week): The resident will spend a week at Prescription Shop 1 (St. Joseph's Hospital site) to learn about the pharmacist role in the delivery of medication services to patients attending the various ambulatory clinics within our organization.
 While Prescription Shop 1 delivers many services, unique features are that it provides a number of ophthalmic medication services for patients of the St. Joseph's Hospital Ivy Eye Institute (the main referral centre for eye disease in western Ontario) and also services the long-term care arm of our organization (Mount Hope).
 Exposure to the long-term care aspect of pharmacy services will help the resident develop a better understanding of how aging and loss of independence impacts patients and how the pharmacist contributes to the overall management of patient care in this setting.
 The resident will also develop a better understanding of the complexity of delivering care during transitions of care to and from the long-term care setting.

-- Inpatient Pharmacy Medication Distribution (2 weeks): The resident will receive basic training in a computerized provider order entry system, unit dose and IV additive operations, manufacturing, packaging, narcotic distribution and closed looped medication administration so they are better able to appreciate the complexities of the medication distribution system and the role the inpatient hospital pharmacy plays in the provision of medications for select ambulatory procedures/clinics (e.g., outpatient day surgeries, IV infusion clinics, urgent care, allergy testing clinic, etc.) The resident will also be exposed to peri-operative medication distribution related considerations, with learnings also touching on inpatient surgery protocols.
+- Medication Use Systems Rotation (2 weeks): The resident will receive basic training in a computerized provider order entry system, unit dose and IV additive operations, manufacturing, packaging, narcotic distribution and closed looped medication administration so they are better able to appreciate the complexities of the medication distribution system and the role the inpatient hospital pharmacy plays in the provision of medications for inpatients and select ambulatory procedures/clinics (e.g., outpatient day surgeries, IV infusion clinics, urgent care, allergy testing clinic, etc.).

 - Pharmacy leadership (1 week, longitudinal): During this rotation, the resident will shadow the Director of Pharmacy.
 While the content of the rotation will vary based on the Director's schedule and issues at hand at the time, this rotation is intended to serve as a window into the oft behind-the-scenes elements of the pharmacy profession.
 The resident will be invited to attend a Pharmacy and Therapeutics meeting as well as a Quality Council meeting and a Quality Improvement or Accreditation meeting.
 Through assigned readings, focused discussion, and observational and participative experiences, the resident will gain knowledge and skills related to the key principles utilized in both pharmacy and overall health systems leadership.
 This rotation will also include the opportunity to interact with individuals who hold various leadership posts within the organization to learn about the implementation of quality improvement and change management strategies.